VirtoCommerce/vc-storefront/README.md

 ...
 ```
 You can set this connection string in one of the following ways:
-1. If you have already have installed  platform with sample data, your platform already contains `~/App_Data/cms-content` folder with themes for smaple stores
-and you need only to make symbolic link to this folder by this command:
+1. If you have already have installed  platform with sample data, your platform already contains `~/App_Data/cms-content` folder with themes for sample stores and you need only to make symbolic link to this folder by this command:
 ```
 mklink /d C:\vc-storefront\VirtoCommerce.Storefront\wwwroot\cms-content C:\vc-platform\VirtoCommerce.Platform.Web\App_Data\cms-content
 ```